Summer Class Registration Ends Today

 Caroline Scott Harrison

-Caroline Scott was born in Oxford, OH in 1832.
-At the age of 20, she graduated from the Oxford Female Institute where her father, the Reverend John Witherspoon Scott, was the first President.
+Caroline Scott was born in Oxford, OH, in 1832.
+At the age of 20, she graduated from the Oxford Female Institute, where her father, the Reverend John Witherspoon Scott, was the first President.
 She met Benjamin Harrison while he was a college student in Cincinnati.
-He transferred to Miami in the 1850's and they married in 1853, one year after their graduations.
+He transferred to Miami in the 1850s, and they married in 1853, one year after their graduation.
 Benjamin Harrison was elected President of the United States in 1888.
 Caroline Scott Harrison served as the first national DAR President while living in Washington, D.C.

 Oxford College for Women

-Around the time that the building closed, a group of Oxford citizens came together to both establish an arts center and to preserve the historic building.
-The Oxford Community Arts Center incorporated in 2001 to save the historic building and repurpose it for use as a community arts center, providing a needed arts space for the adults, families, and children who reside in Oxford and the surrounding areas.
-The OCAC now serves as a vibrant multi-generational gathering place with classes, performances, workshops, and community engagement events that reach over 13,000 participants annually.
+Around the time that the building closed, a group of Oxford residents came together to establish an arts center and preserve the building.
+The Oxford Community Arts Center was incorporated on October 29, 2001.
+This saved the historic building and repurposed it as a community arts center, providing an arts space for adults, families, and children living and around Oxford.
+The OCAC now serves as a vibrant multi-generational gathering place with classes, performances, workshops, and community engagement events, reaching over 11,000 participants annually.

-The OCAC provides a home for art entrepreneurs and enduring partners, including:
+The OCAC provides a home for art entrepreneurs and opportunities to enduring partners, including:

-• 30+ individual studios for artists, writers, and musicians
+• 29 artists, writers, and musicians in Resident Artist Studios

 • Miami University Performing Arts Series

-• The Art Shop, a retail cooperative gallery run by local artists featuring a range of artworks in various mediums;
+• The Art Shop, a retail consignment gallery featuring a range of artworks in various mediums;

-• The Oxford Area Community Theatre (OxACT), a community theatre group, performing since 1980;
+• The Oxford Area Community Theatre (OxACT), Oxford's own community theatre

 • Flowing Grace School of Dance, which teaches adults, teens, and children ballet, tap, jazz, and contemporary dance